Qoosim/typing-speed-game/README.md

 # Typing Speed App

 > This is a typing speed app built with nextjs and react.
 You set the timer by typing any seconds of your choice and press start button to fire up the game.
-Your words per minute and the accuracy of your typing would be displayed after you exhaust your time.
-I plan to add more features to the app in future and decomponse the homepage component into several components
+Your words per minute and the accuracy of your typing would be calculated and displayed after your time expires.
+My plan is to add more features to the app in future and decompose the homepage component into several components

 ![screenshot](./components/images/typing-game-1.png)